 If uncertain, vent it.

-integrated the gate region.
+integrated into the gate region.
 The material provider will furnish appropriate ventilation details for particular resins.

 - Insufficient Injection Pressure

-Flow lines often is the consequence of wrongly fused resin.
+Flow lines often are the consequence of wrongly fused resin.

-If shot pressure is not high enough the resin that go into the impression usually are not bundled together to produce consistent layers opposed to the molding surface.
+If shot pressure is not high enough the resin that goes into the impression usually is not bundled together to produce consistent layers as opposed to the molding surface.